 - to approve all matters and business decisions where such decisions exceed the authority delegated by the Board to its Committees, the CEO or the Group Executive Board.

 The Board of Directors has delegated the operational management of the Company and the Group to the Group Executive Board headed by the CEO, subject to the duties and powers reserved to the Board by Swiss law, the Articles of Association and the Organisational Regulations.
 The Group Executive Board is responsible for implementing and achieving the Company’s corporate objectives and for the management and control of all Group companies.2 The Group Executive Board is directly supervised by the Board of Directors and its Committees.

 Pursuant to the Organisational Regulations, the CEO is appointed upon recommendation by the Nomination and Governance Committee and may be removed by the Board of Directors.
 The other members of the Group Executive Board are appointed by the Board of Directors upon recommendation by the Nomination and Governance Committee in consultation with the CEO and may be removed by the Board of Directors.

-1 A detailed description of these responsibilities and duties of the Board of Directors, its Committees and the Group Executive Board is provided in the Articles of Association and the Organisational Regulations.
+1 The detailed description of these responsibilities and duties of the Board of Directors, its Committees and the Group Executive Board are stipulated in the Articles of Association and the Organisational Regulations.

 2 The Group Executive Board exercises those duties which the Board of Directors has delegated to the management in accordance with the Company’s Organisational Regulations and Swiss law.